betoule/cosmologix/README.md

 Detailed documentation for each function and module can be found in the source code.
 Autodocs is in preparation [here](https://cosmologix-7920a8.pages.in2p3.fr/).

+## Release history

+### v0.9.2 (current)
+- Rewrite some of the core function to improve speed of contour exploration by about 10x
+- Enable exploration of curved cosmologies (solving nan issue around Omega_k = 0)

+### v0.9.1
+- Add a command line interface.
+Makes it easy to compute bestfits, and 2D Bayesian contours for a given set of constraints
+- Auto-detect under-constrained parameters

+### v0.9.0
+- First release with complete feature set
+- Accuracy tested against CAMB and CCL
+- Build-in fitter and frequentist contour exploration, taking advantage of auto-diff

+### v0.1.0
+- Initial release
+- Core distance computation available

 ## License
 This project is licensed under the GPLV2 License - see the LICENSE.md file for details.